 How to use Messenger Rooms on the desktop

-Just like Zoom, you have multiple ways of ensuring privacy and safety of calls made using Facebook Messenger Rooms.
-The most basic precautionary measure that Messenger Rooms deploys is that the creator of the room needs to be present in order for a call to begin.
+Like Zoom, you have multiple ways of ensuring the privacy and safety of calls made using Facebook Messenger Rooms.
+The most basic precautionary measure that Messenger Rooms deploys is that the room’s creator needs to be present for a call to begin.
 Call creators also have the power to remove individual participants at any time.

-- Removing a participant: You remove individual participants by tapping the “Remove” button next to their names.
+- Removing a participant: You remove individual participants by tapping the Remove button next to their names.

 - Reporting: You can report a room name or submit feedback about a room if you believe it violates Facebook’s community standards.

 - Blocking: You can block anyone on Facebook or Messenger.
-When someone you’ve blocked is logged into Facebook or Messenger, they won’t be able to join a room you’re in and you won’t be able to join theirs.
+When someone you’ve blocked is logged into Facebook or Messenger, they won’t be able to join a room you’re in, and you won’t be able to join theirs.

 How to use virtual backgrounds

-If you want to use effects, filters, or virtual backgrounds, you can tap the window where you see yourself and an array of options will appear at the bottom of your screen.
+If you want to use effects, filters, or virtual backgrounds, you can tap the window where you see yourself, and an array of options will appear at the bottom of your screen.